-Hello pals, as we all know all most all of us face difficulties when we are studying.
+Hello pals, as we all know all most all of us face difficulties when we are studying in college.

 If you’re a student, you probably feel like this isn’t enough.
 I know … You have so many assignments to do, projects to work on, and tests to study for.
 Plus, you have other activities and commitments.